camandmum22/begreen/README.md

 # BeGreen
 Online Store Website.
-Store is focudes in plants and home-decoration products
+The store offers mainly in plants and home-decoration products